 If the Conditional Intra-DU Mobility Information IE was included and set to "CHO-initiation" or "CHO-replace" but the SpCell ID IE was not included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall respond with the UE CONTEXT MODIFICATION FAILURE message with an appropriate cause value.

+If the gNB-DU is not able to accept the UE CONTEXT MODIFICATION REQUEST message because LTM command has sent to the UE earlier, it shall reply with the UE CONTEXT MODIFICATION FAIILURE message with an appropriate cause value.